Devante Parker

 Devante Parker (born 16 March 1996) is a German former professional footballer who played as a winger.
 He represented Germany internationally at various youth levels up to U19.

 Club career

-Parker began his career in the academy of 1.
-FSV Mainz 05.
+Parker began his career in the academy of Mainz 05.
 He made his Bundesliga debut on 31 August 2014 against Hannover 96 replacing Koo Ja-cheol after 82 minutes in a 0–0 draw.
 He spent the 2016–17 season playing for the club's reserves scoring 1 goal in 20 appearances.

-In July 2017, Parker joined Austrian Football Bundesliga side SKN St. Pölten on loan for the 2017–18 season.
+In July 2017, Parker joined Austrian Bundesliga side SKN St. Pölten on loan for the 2017–18 season.
 His loan was cut short by a cruciate ligament tear.

 In July 2020 Parker announced his retirement from playing.
 He was unable to regain professional fitness after a second cruciate ligament tear.